ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

 #### py chkled.py COM3 2
 To check LED connected to digital pin ( for ex.
 2 )

-#### py chkcam.py 0
+#### py chkcam.py 0 chkcam.txt
-To check Cam connected to windows machine ( for ex. cam 0 ).Here number assign to a cam by windows and desirable values for "detectarea", "mincarea" parms of the lane entry of lane definition table can be found ( by modifying chkcam.py program )
+To check Cam connected to windows machine ( for ex. cam 0 ) and cam info given in the chkcam.txt file.
+Here number assign to a cam by windows and desirable values for "detectarea", "mincarea" and maxcarea parms of the lane entry of lane definition table is specified in chkcam.txt file.

 ### Conclusion
 - This system is s single threaded and useful to control traffic in